Work, entropy production, and thermodynamics of information under protocol constraints: Coarse-grained constraints

-We demonstrate our results using the Szilard box.
-We use the setup described in \cref{subsec:Szilard-box-example}, with a single vertical partition and overdamped Fokker-Planck dynamics as in \cref{eq:fp10-1}.
-However, we now assume that there is a vertical gravitational force, as shown in \cref{fig:szilard-grav}, so all available energy functions have the form
+We demonstrate our results on coarse-grained constraints using the Szilard box.
+We consider a similar setup as in \cref{subsec:Szilard-box-example,subsec:Szilard-box-example-mod}, where there is a single overdamped particle in a box coupled to a bath at inverse temperature $\beta=1$.
+However, we now assume that there is a vertical gravitational force, as illustrated in \cref{fig:szilard-grav}.
+Formally, this means that the available potential energy functions have the form

-where $\grav$ is a fixed constant that determines the strength of gravity (compare to \cref{eq:ham0-1}).
+where $\grav$ is a fixed constant that determines the strength of gravity.
+Unlike \cref{eq:ham0}, this energy function in \cref{eq:modh} no longer obeys the reflection symmetry $(x_{1},x_{2})\mapsto(x_{1},-x_{2})$.

-The modified energy function \cref{eq:modh} no longer obeys the reflection symmetry $(x_{1},x_{2})\mapsto(x_{1},-x_{2})$, thus the techniques in \cref{subsec:Szilard-box-example} can no longer be applied.
-The dynamics \emph{do} however obey the modular decomposition analyzed in \cref{subsec:szilard-mod}; for expository reasons, however, here we derive a different kind of bound on EP from the one derived in that section.